 If you’re a motorcycle enthusiast, then you know that there is nothing quite like the feeling of the wind blowing through your hair as you speed down the open road.
 But before you take your bike out for a spin, it’s important to make sure that you have the proper motorcycle insurance coverage.
 In this blog post, we will discuss some of the different types of motorcycle insurance coverage available and help you decide which one is right for you.

-The Fran Haasch Law Group has a team of attorneys who will make sure your rights are protected at every turn if you’re ever in an accident that’s not your fault.
+The Fran Haasch Law Group has a team of attorneys who will make sure your rights are protected at every turn if you’re ever in a motorcycle accident that’s not your fault.
 We hope this never happens to you, of course, but we want you to be covered if it does.
 If you would like a free case evaluation, get in touch with us as soon as you can.

 Do You Need Motorcycle Insurance?